-- This passive manager was appointed at the end of 2009 to enable the Fund to maintain its exposure to the Equity and Bond markets in the event that changes are made to other mandates in the portfolio.
-During the re-tendering process, it was decided that 20 per cent of the Fund should be allocated to this manager to generate index returns at minimal cost. - Legal and General invest in global listed equities in developed markets only in order to match the MSCI World Index.
+• This passive manager was appointed at the end of 2009 to enable the Fund to maintain its exposure to the Equity and Bond markets in the event that changes are made to other mandates in the portfolio.

+During the re-tendering process, it was decided that 20 per cent of the Fund should be allocated to this manager to generate index returns at minimal cost.

+Legal and General invest in global listed equities in developed markets only in order to match the FTSE World Index (for which the MSCI is used as a proxy.
 In addition to this, limited use of derivatives is allowable for efficient portfolio management.
 Such derivatives include currency forwards and index futures.

-5.18 Absolute Return Managers
+5.20 Absolute Return Managers Barings

-Barings